jameshfisher/jameshfisher.com/_posts/2016-12-22-printing-bytes.md

 ---
-title: "How do I print bytes in C?"
+title: How do I print bytes in C?
+tags:
+  - c
+  - programming
+  - bitwise-operations
+taggedAt: '2024-03-26'
 ---

 What do the individual bytes of values in C look like?
 We can see the bytes by printing them out with this fun program: